 You should follow government guidance about the specific information you need to collect from your staff.

-But wherever you are, transparency is very important.
+Wherever you are, transparency is very important.
 As an employer, you should be honest with employees from the start about how and why you wish to use their personal data.

 You should have clear and accessible privacy information in place before any processing begins.
 No additional data should be collected beyond the purpose of contact tracing, and you should respect the information rights that staff have in the same way as you would respect the rights of your customers or visitors.